 - Outdoor sports or activities

 - Parental drop off or pick up from youth activities

 - General facility access/use such as washrooms, changerooms and showers

 - Golf and pro shop access

-*To meet the requirements of the Public Health Order, staff will ask to see your proof of vaccination card and one piece of valid government-issued photo identification.
-You will be required to provide your BC Vaccine Card either digitally or as a paper copy as of September 26 2021.
-Until September 26 2021, you may also show the orange and blue COVID 19 Immunization Record paper card received at the time of vaccination.
-Youth aged 12-18 who are accessing fitness activities or events are only required to show proof of vaccination and not a government-issued photo ID.
-Please see the BC Proof of Vaccination website for more information at gov.bc.ca/vaccinecard
+*To meet the requirements of the Public Health Order, staff will ask to see your proof of vaccination card and one piece of valid government issued photo identification.
+Youth aged 13-18 who are accessing the weight room are only required to show proof of vaccination and not government issued photo ID.
+Please see the BC Proof of Vaccination website for more information

 Please be aware that at this time proof of vaccination will be required every time you come to the facility.
 Please leave yourself sufficient time to do so.
 To help speed up entry please have your documents ready.